Emma’s joy knew no bounds when a positive pregnancy test confirmed her and Jack’s hopes.

 Then Emma mentioned,

 “Alice didn’t let it go.
-Over the next few weeks, she made her feelings increasingly clear.
-She suggested alternative names at every opportunity, ranging from the quirky to the downright bizarre.”
+Over the next few weeks, she made her feelings increasingly clear

 However, the situation didn’t get any better.
 Emma said,